JibyJoje/Kubernetes/README.md

 # Kubernetes
-A repository for commonly used Kubernetes Definition files
+This repository contains information about basics of Kubernetes and the resources defintion files of the most common Kubernetes resources.